-With an aging Queen of the British Empire, someone at some point will need to ask who’s worthy of her crown.
-Today’s chapter follows one girl’s journey from slavery to royalty…
+With an aging Queen Elizabeth II and the unspoken question hanging in the air: Who is worthy of receiving her crown?, today’s chapter follows one girl’s journey from slavery to royalty…

 READ ESTHER 2 Make notes, if you’d like, of what stands out for you.
 Feel free to use the “Leave a Comment” box below to also write some of your thoughts.